-Our first episode introduces the show and provides a brief overview of the kinds of issues this show intends to address.
+Our first episode serves as an introduction to the show and provides a brief overview of the kinds of issues this show intends to address.

 [Please note that this will not exactly match the audio.
 However, there should be no significant differences].